JardaniWorld/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script executes the effective username of a user
+This script executes and displays all current groups of user